What to do with your old Mac

 For some people, a Mac is old enough to be replaced when it’s running slowly all the time.
-For others, having a Mac that’s noticeably outdated is enough to warrant an update.
+For others, having a noticeably outdated Mac is enough to warrant an update.

 But if you’re looking for some general guidelines, your Mac is probably on its last legs if:

-If you have one or more of these issues, chances are, you’ll want to recycle your Mac.
+If you have one or more of these issues, chances are that you’ll want to recycle your Mac.
 While some minor problems, such as software issues, can be remedied, others are less easily fixed.
-If your Mac has severe hardware damage, for example, you’ll likely want to recycle it (rather than sell or reuse it).
+If your Mac has severe hardware damage, you’ll likely want to recycle it (rather than sell or reuse it).